moayadnajd/OpenRXV/README.md

 ![App structure image](docs/images/app-struct.png)
-*You can reorder the component and the lists, and it will reflect the side navigation buttons*

 <hr />

 Almost everything is configurable, colors, the position of charts, tooltips text, and the data being displayed in the charts.